St. Louis Browns: Veeck era

-Although there was never any official word that the 1953 season would be the Browns' last in St. Louis, enough unofficial indications leaked out to show what little support the Browns still had collapsed.
-Attendance fell to 3,860 fans per game, last in Major League Baseball.
+Although there was never any official word that the 1953 season would be the Browns' last in St. Louis, enough unofficial indications leaked out to erode what support the Browns still had.
+Attendance fell to 3,860 per game, last in Major League Baseball.
 Under the circumstances, the Browns made a wretched showing, finishing 54–100, 46 games out of first.
 Not only was Veeck forced to sell off top-drawer players to keep the team afloat, but late in the season, the Browns were running so low on baseballs that they were forced to ration them during batting practice.
 When what would be the Browns' last game in St. Louis (a 2–1 loss to the White Sox) went into extra innings, the Browns had so few baseballs on hand that the umpires were forced to recycle the least damaged used ones.
 Reportedly, the last ball used was gashed from seam to seam.

 After the season, Veeck cut a deal with Miles to move the Browns to Baltimore.
-Under the plan, Veeck would have remained as principal owner, but he would have sold half of his 80% stake to a group of Baltimore investors headed by Miles.
-Despite assurances from American League president Will Harridge that approval would be a formality, only four owners voted in favor – two short of passage.
+Under the plan, Veeck would remain as principal owner, but would sell half of his 80% stake to a group of Baltimore investors headed by Miles.
+Despite assurances from Harridge that approval would be a formality, only four owners voted in favor – two short of passage.
 Reportedly, Yankees co-owner Del Webb was drumming up support to move the Browns to Los Angeles, where Webb held extensive construction interests.
-However, any talk of a Los Angeles move may have been a bluff – many owners believed that travel and schedule considerations would make moving only one franchise to the West Coast insurmountable for the league.
+However, talk of a Los Angeles move may have been a bluff – many owners believed that travel and schedule considerations would make having only one franchise on the West Coast unsustainable.

-Whatever the case, Veeck, Miles and D'Alesandro realized that the other AL owners were merely looking for a way to push Veeck out.
+Veeck, Miles, and D'Alesandro realized that the other AL owners were simply looking for a way to push Veeck out.
 Over the next 48 hours, Miles lined up enough support from his group of investors to buy out Veeck's entire stake for $2.5 million.
-Facing threats of having the franchise canceled, and having sold his only leverage, the renamed Busch Stadium, Veeck had little choice but to agree to the deal.
-The other owners duly approved the sale.
+Facing threats to cancel the franchise and having sold his only leverage (the renamed Busch Stadium), Veeck had little choice but to take the deal, and the sale was duly approved.
 While Baltimore brewer Jerold Hoffberger became the largest shareholder, Miles was named president and chairman of the board.
 His first act was to request permission to move the team to Baltimore, which was swiftly granted.
 With this, the Browns' 52-year history in St. Louis came to an end.